BlecuaTec/deharovirtual.github.io/README.md

 # deharovirtual.github.io
-Website for @deharovirtual, made by @nestea009 with major help from @Markox36 and @CallMeThunder.
+Website for @deharovirtual, made by @nestea009 with major help from @Markox36 and @DiegoClavero.